 Recipe ingredients

-- Dark meat will provide the most flavor (and fat).
+If using turkey, dark meat will provide the most flavor (and fat).
 But you can make healthy turkey meatballs with lean, white meat.

-Tips for making the tomato sauce
+Tips for the sauce

 - Use at least a 6-quart pot (affiliate link) to fit the sauce and meatballs.